local-ch/lhs/README.md

 ## Relations

-Even though, nested data is automatically casted when accessed, see: [Nested records](#nested-records), sometimes api's don't provide dedicated endpoints to retrive these records.
+Even though, nested data is automatically casted when accessed, see: [Nested records](#nested-records), sometimes api's don't provide dedicated endpoints to retrieve these records.

 As those records also don't have an href, nested records can not be casted automatically, when accessed.